ibm-cloud-docs/Registry/registry_notices_domain_names.md

 {: caption="Table 1.
 New domain names" caption-side="bottom"}
 {: #table_registry_domain_names_new}

 The new domain names are available in the console and the CLI beginning 25 February 2019.
 You can use the new `icr.io` domain names now.
-The existing `bluemix.net` domain names are deprecated, but you can continue to use them for the time being.
-An unsupported date will be announced later.
+The existing `bluemix.net` domain names are deprecated, but you can continue to use them.
+An end of support date is not available yet.

 ## What you need to know about this change
 {: #registry_notices_domain_names_know}